Optimal Estimator Design and Properties Analysis for Interconnected Systems with Asymmetric Information Structure: Introduction

-Due to the uncertain factors in network, the data transmitted to the estimator may be lost or delayed.
-The optimal linear state estimation problem with packet drops/delay has been widely studied.
-The researchers tried to understand or counteract the effects of the packet drops/delay on the estimation performance.
-In \cite{sinopoli2004kalman}, the Kalman filtering with random packet drops was investigated, and the statistical convergence properties of the estimation error covariance was analyzed.
-The authors of \cite{liu2004kalman} studied the Kalman filtering problem with partial random packet drops.
-The multi-sensors Kalman filtering with random packet drops was considered in \cite{yang2018multi}.
-The distributed Kalman filtering with multi-sensors in the presence of data packet drops was studied in \cite{Jia2019}.
-The results of \cite{sinopoli2004kalman,liu2004kalman,yang2018multi,Jia2019} are for Bernoulli packet drops model.
-The Kalman filtering with Markovian packet drops was studied in \cite{huang2007stability,you2011mean}.
-In \cite{moayedi2010adaptive}, the adaptive filtering schemes were designed for state estimation in sensor networks with mixed uncertainties of random delay, packet dropouts and missing measurements.
-The results of \cite{moayedi2010adaptive} were improved in \cite{ma2011optimal}.
-A linear minimum variance estimation for discrete-time systems with delays is effectively designed by re-organized innovation analysis in \cite{lu2005kalman}.
-Kalman filtering with unknown varying delayed measurements is studied in \cite{pohjola2008measurement}.
-Only a single system with one sensor or multi-sensors is considered in \cite{sinopoli2004kalman,liu2004kalman,yang2018multi,huang2007stability,you2011mean,Jia2019,moayedi2010adaptive,ma2011optimal,lu2005kalman,pohjola2008measurement}, and the extensions to interconnected systems (ISs) are rarely reported in the literature.
-Numerous physical systems are modeled as ISs that have attracted lots of research attentions in the last decade \cite{wang2018decentralized,souxes2019effect,wang2019globally,gu2017adaptive}.
+The packet drops and network delays are other two major factors affecting the networked state estimation performance.
+The researchers tried to understand or counteract the effects of the packet drops/delays on the estimation performance.
+The Kalman filtering with (partial) random packet drops was investigated in \cite{sinopoli2004kalman,liu2004kalman}.
+The distributed Kalman filtering with multi-sensors in the presence of packet drops was studied in \cite{Jia2019}.
+The results of \cite{sinopoli2004kalman,liu2004kalman,Jia2019} are for Bernoulli packet drops model.
+The Kalman filtering with Markovian packet drops/delays was studied in \cite{huang2007stability,you2011mean,han2013optimal}.
+The authors of \cite{cheng2022protocol} focused on the protocol-based filtering of fuzzy Markov affine systems with uncertain packet dropouts.
+In general, the estimation problems with Markovian packet drops/delays are more complex than the ones with Bernoulli packet drops/delay.
+However, it is difficult to analytically discuss the estimator properties for the Markovian packet drops/delays cases.
+The literature \cite{ma2011optimal} studied the state estimation over sensor networks with mixed uncertainties of random delay, packet dropouts and missing measurements.
+The state estimation problem with multiple packet losses and with the unknown varying delayed measurements were reported in \cite{ren2019optimal} and \cite{pohjola2008measurement}, respectively.
+Only a single system with one sensor or multi-sensors is considered in \cite{sinopoli2004kalman,liu2004kalman,huang2007stability,you2011mean,Jia2019,ma2011optimal, ren2019optimal,pohjola2008measurement}, and the extensions to interconnected systems (ISs) are rarely reported in the literature.
+Numerous physical systems are modeled as ISs that have attracted lots of research attentions in the last decade \cite{wang2018decentralized,souxes2019effect,wang2019globally,wang2022optimal}.
 The distributed optimal estimation problem of IS with local information is studied in \cite{wang2021distributed}.
 However, the optimal estimator is not explicitly designed, and the obtained condition of the error covariance being bounded is not easy to verify \cite{wang2021distributed}.